 - One religious medal or small cross on a thin plain gold or silver chain around the neck.
+No other material is acceptable for a necklace;

+- One watch;

-No other material is acceptable for a necklace. - One watch.
-Smartwatches are not allowed to be worn at school. - One ring per hand. - Girls may wear one small stud earring per ear on the lower ear lobe or small hoops no bigger than a pencil eraser. - Nothing may be worn on the wrist except a watch. - Boys may not wear earrings. - No facial piercings.
+- One ring per hand;

+- Girls may wear one small stud earring per ear on the lower ear lobe or small hoops no bigger than a pencil eraser;

+- Nothing may be worn on the wrist except a watch;

+- Boys may not wear earrings;

+- No facial piercings.